praecipula/Stytch-interview/content/quickstart.md

 Now that we have some helper functions to inspect and manage our app's state, it's time to implement the Magic Link flow.

-Magic Links with Discovery Authentication flow work like this:
+Magic Links with Discovery Authentication flow works like this:

 1. We make a request for Stytch to send a Magic Link to a given email address.
 2. On receipt of this email, the user clicks the login button.
 Their browser very briefly visits Stytch to continue the server side of the flow.